navarroaxel/navarroaxel.github.io/blog/sign-your-code.md

 # Sign your code

-Do you know you can sign your code in Git using a GPG key?
-A lot of programmers doesn't know their can sign their Git commits using a signature created by themself.
+Did you know you can sign your code in Git using a GPG key?
+A lot of programmers don't know they can sign their Git commits using a signature created by themself.

 ## Introduction